elearning-ostfalia/Proforma-Praktomat/README.md

 ### Troubleshooting

-If you encounter responses containing something like 'cannot allocate memory' then you should try and increase one of the values
+If you encounter responses containing errors like 'cannot allocate memory' then you should try and increase one of the following values

     TEST_MAXMEM_DOCKER_DEFAULT
     TEST_MAXMEM_DOCKER_JAVA
     TEST_MAXMEM_DOCKER_PYTHON

-in settings.docker.py for your programming language.
+in src/settings/docker.py for your programming language.
+However, memory shortages can also lead to other error messages.